Step sequence

 A step sequence is a required element in all four disciplines of figure skating: men's single skating, women's single skating, pair skating, and ice dance.
 Step sequences have been defined as "steps and turns in a pattern on the ice".
 Skaters earn the most points in step sequences by performing steps and movements with "flair and personality", by turning in both directions, by using one foot and then the other, and by including up and down movements.

 Step sequences in pair skating should be performed "together or close together".
 Step sequences are required in the short programs, as prescribed by the ISU, for both senior and junior pairs teams, but are not required for their free skates.
 The step sequence must be "visible and identifiable", in any shape they like (oval, circle, straight line, serpentine, or similar shapes), over the full ice surface.
-The ISU also defines a step sequence in ice dance as "a series of prescribed or un-prescribed steps, turns and movements in a Rhythm Dance or a Free Dance".
+The ISU also defines a step sequence in ice dance as "a series of prescribed or unprescribed steps, turns and movements in a Rhythm Dance or a Free Dance".
 Step sequences in ice dance have three divisions: types, groups, and styles.